12th October, 2021

 Q: For which grammar and independent schools do you prepare children?

 A: All no-fee consortium grammar schools in Birmingham, Shropshire, Walsall, Warwickshire and Wolverhampton whose entrance tests are set by the University of Durham CEM.
-I also prepare students wishing to prepare for scholarships and bursaries for the 'premier league' King Edward's (fee-paying) independent schools.
+I also prepare students for scholarships and assisted placed (bursaries) for the 'premier league' King Edward's (fee-paying) independent schools.
 (Please see the pages <online tuition> and <independent Schools 11+> for more information.)

 Q: Do you offer tuition in the school holidays?

 A: I recognise that there has to be a balance of work and play for children and their families - and the tutor!
 For this reason, there is no tuition during each of the three half-term holidays.